-A full list of current HCC members can be found in Appendix B.
+A full list of current HCC partners can be found in Appendix B.

-D. Organizational Structure/ Governance
+D. Organizational Structure/Governance

-The HCC-E is governed by the Regional Emergency Preparedness Committee (REPC).
+The HCC-E Healthcare Coalition is governed by the Regional Emergency Preparedness Committee (REPC).
 REPC governance is laid out in the REPC Standard Operation Procedures, which can be found in Appendix C.

-REPC governance includes two main bodies: the REPC Leadership Group and the REPC Core Group.
+REPC governance includes two main bodies: the REPC Leadership Group and the REPC Voting Representatives.
 The REPC Leadership Group may convene on an ad hoc basis to represent REPC in matters necessary to maintain contractual compliance, execute deliverables, and/or endorse emergency, off-cycle purchases for regional benefit.
 The REPC Leadership Group comprises the following roles:

 - REPC Chair

 - REPC Chair Elect

-- REPC Medical Director
+- REPC Co-Medical Directors

 - Immediate Past REPC Chair

 - Subcommittee Chairs and Chairs Elect